Diamondbacks active 3B Jake Lamb from disabled list

 ”It just so happens that the offense is a little low right now.
 I’m not too worried about it,” he said. ”We have a bunch of great hitters, everyone prepares really well.
 So, it’s never a lack of preparation or anything like that.
 It’s just a stretch that everyone goes through.”

-Lamb batted third Friday night against New York Mets ace Jacob deGrom, between Steven Souza Jr. and slumping slugger Paul Goldschmidt.
-Lamb struck out his first two times up and hit an RBI double in the sixth inning, but was thrown out stretching at third.
+Lamb batted third against New York Mets ace Jacob deGrom, between Steven Souza Jr. and slumping slugger Paul Goldschmidt.
+Lamb struck out his first two times up before hitting an RBI double in the sixth inning.
+He was thrown out stretching at third.

-To make room on the roster, Arizona optioned infielder Christian Walker to Triple-A Reno.
+To make room for Lamb on the roster, Arizona optioned infielder Christian Walker to Triple-A Reno.
 In addition, right-hander Braden Shipley (right elbow inflammation) was activated from the 10-day DL and optioned to Reno.

 Walker has played in 16 games during two stints with the Diamondbacks this season, going 2 for 16 (.125) with a home run, a double, two RBIs and three walks.